Sharing Recipes

 Creating a Backup

-3. Ressup creates a JSON file containing all your recipes (named with the current date, e.g., Ressup_Backup_2026-02-09_1430.json).
+- Ressup creates a JSON file containing all your active recipes (for example

-4. The Share Sheet opens so you can save the file to iCloud Drive, Files, email it to yourself, or save it anywhere you like.
+Ressup_Backup_2026-02-09_1430.json). - The Share Sheet opens so you can save the file to iCloud Drive, Files, email, or another destination.

 Restoring from Backup

-1. Go to Settings > Backup.
+- Open Settings > Export Backup.